-- A gastroscopy (commonly known as an endoscopy) is a camera test to have a look at the oesophagus (the tube that carries food from your mouth to your stomach), the stomach and the duodenum (first part of your small bowel). - The instrument used is called a gastroscope, which has the diameter of a little finger.
-It has a camera and light at the end, and it is introduced through the mouth.
+- A gastroscopy (more commonly known as an endoscopy) is a camera test to have a look at the oesophagus (the tube that carries food from your mouth to your stomach), the stomach and the duodenum (first part of your small bowel). - The instrument used for this test is called a gastroscope and it has the diameter of a little finger.
+The gastroscope has a light and a camera at the end and it is introduced through the mouth.

-- The gastroscopy normally takes around 7 minutes. - The procedure is a bit uncomfortable but is not painful. - If you wish you could have sedation or throat spray (local anaesthetic).
+- The gastroscopy normally takes around 7 minutes. - The procedure can be a bit uncomfortable but is not painful. - You have the choice of using sedation or throat spray (local anaesthetic)